 26. The National Lottery: “It could be you!”

 Directly speaking to its customers, The National Lottery gives hope that each individual customer could potentially be the winner.
 With a positive and optimistic view, it gains more new and returning customers.
+Good advertising slogans capitalize on the consumer’s hopes and dreams and who doesn’t dream of winning the lottery?
+This slogan is on the list of best taglines.

 27. Volkswagen: “Think small.”